Update Office 2019 (for IT Pros)

 - When you download and install Office 2019 from the Office CDN, it’s up to date already.
 You don’t have to download and apply any updates or service packs after you install Office 2019.

 - Since updates are cumulative and already included in the latest version of Office 2019 on the Office CDN, you don’t use Microsoft Updates or Windows Server Updates Services (WSUS) to update Office 2019.
-But you can use System Center Configuration Manager to help you deploy and manage updates to Office 2019, including controlling when and from where updates are applied.
+But you can use Microsoft Endpoint Configuration Manager to help you deploy and manage updates to Office 2019, including controlling when and from where updates are applied.

 Configure where Office 2019 gets updates from